Sammy Lee (scientist)

 He was a hospital scientific consultant and was the chief scientist at the Wellington IVF programme.
-His book Counselling in Male Infertility was published in 1996; he contributed to major newspaper articles and appeared on several current affairs television programmes.
+His book Counselling in Male Infertility was published in 1996; he contributed to a number of newspaper articles and appeared on several current affairs television programmes.
 He was the "inspiration" for Anthony Ling, the character in the novel One Life by Rebecca Frayn (Simon & Schuster 2006, ISBN 0-7432-6876-8), after the author herself sought Lee's help for IVF treatment.

-In 2010, Willing to Die for It, Lee's biography by Frances Lynn was published by Murray Print.
+In 2010, Willing to Die for It, Lee's biography by Frances Lynn, was published by Murray Print.